 How The Arapahoe Library District Replaced Print Posters with Enplug Digital Displays

 The Arapahoe Library District in Colorado serves 250,000 people across eight branch locations.
-WIth more than 800 events per month and a bevy of community resources, communications with patrons is an ongoing challenge.
-Today, their team uses 40 digital displays powered by Enplug digital signage to market upcoming events, share announcements, and promote community resources across their branches.
+With more than 800 events per month and a bevy of community resources, communications with patrons is an ongoing challenge.
+Today, their team uses 40 displays powered by Enplug digital signage to market upcoming events, share announcements, and promote community resources across their branches.

 Sharing these resources and promoting the 800+ events that take place each month is a huge task for the marketing team at Arapahoe Libraries.
 Printing hundreds of posters, delivering them to the branches, and installing them is time-intensive and expensive.

 In 2017 the Arapahoe marketing team asked Anthony White, the Manager of Web Systems, to find a more effective and affordable digital alternative to printing collateral.
 He created a priority list that emphasized the following:

 - The interface should be simple enough that the marketing team can manage content themselves.

 - His team should have control over which screens they chose and be able to install the system.